Diocese of Kansas City–Saint Joseph: 2019 to present

 The diocese in 2019 released a list of 19 clergy with credible accusations of sexual abuse of minors.
-In August 2019, Reverend Benedict Neenan, abbot of Conception Abbey, released a list of eight monks who were credibly accused of committing acts of sex abuse while serving in the diocese.
+In August 2019, Benedict Neenan, abbot of Conception Abbey, released a list of eight monks who were credibly accused of committing acts of sex abuse while serving in the diocese.
 Neenan also issued an "unconditional apology to all victims and their families affected by the evil of clergy sexual abuse."

-By August 2019, Hart was facing over 12 sex abuse accusations from both Kansas City–Saint Joseph and Cheyenne.
-Reports surfaced that during the 1970s, Monsignor Thomas O’Brien and Hart allegedly used a house owned by O'Brien on Lake Viking in Missouri to sexually abuse children.
-Shortly before his death in 2013, O'Brien had agreed to pay a wrongful death settlement of over $2 million to the family of one victim who committed suicide.
-In January 2021, the Congregation for the Doctrine of the Faith in the Vatican cleared Hart of seven sexual abuse charges and stated that five other charges could not be proven.
-Later that month, Wyoming Attorney General Bridget Hill announced that her office would not pursue criminal charges against Hart.

-In July 2020, two new lawsuits were filed in Jackson County Circuit Court against the diocese, involving alleged rape by two priests in 2018.
-The lawsuit alleges that the diocese covered up the abuse, which then allowed the two priests to gain access to and sexually abuse other vulnerable individuals as well.
-One of the two accused priests, now dead, was on the diocese's 2019 list.
-The other, who was not on the accused list, was revealed to have been placed on leave from his duties in 2018.

-In March 2021, Bishop Johnston announced the laicization in December 2020 of Reverend Michael Tierney, a former diocesan priest.
+In March 2021, Bishop Johnston announced the laicization in December 2020 of Michael Tierney, a former diocesan priest.
 Tierney had faced multiple credible accusations of sexual abuse of children.

 Viewpoints

 Abortion

 In September 2020, just before the 2020 US presidential election, Johnston sent a controversial letter to parishioners in the diocese.
 In the letter, Johnston asked voters to examine which political party supported so-called moral issues such as abortion rights for women.
-When asked if he was endorsing Republican Party candidates, Johnston said that he was only asking voters to vote their conscience.

 Bishops

 Bishops of Saint Joseph

 See Diocese of Saint Joseph for a list of its bishops.